EmmyAnieDev/Learn-Laravel/README.md

 *   _Example Sscenario: You have two models, User and Product, and you want to add images on both._

 -   Polymorphic relationships do not use foreign keys (foreignId()) in the same way as standard relationships because the related model is determined dynamically at runtime.

+## MIDDLEWARE

+-   Middleware in Laravel act as a gatekeeper for incoming HTTP request.

+-   Middleware allows you to inspect, modify or terminate requests before they reach the intended controller or route.

+-   This is particularly useful for authentication, authorization, logging, encryption, and other any kind of task that needed to be performed before processing the request.

+*   _Example Scenario: Preventing a user from accessing the Admin page.
+Blocking an unauthenticated user from performing a delete operation._